rosedj1/ROOT/README.md

 # ROOT
-ROOT templates to help with skimming and plotting.
+ROOT templates for skimming and plotting.